 Abby M. McCloskey is founder and principal of McCloskey Policy LLC, a research and consulting firm serving business and political leaders across the country.
-She is a columnist for the Dallas Morning News and Impact Leader for Politico’s Women Rule Exchange.
+She is a columnist for the Dallas Morning News and host of the Beyond Talking Points podcast.

 McCloskey directs the Convergence Collaborative on Supports for Working Families, bringing together ideologically diverse family policy leaders across sectors for a multi-year effort to better support families.
 This builds on her work with the bipartisan AEI-Brookings Working Group on Paid Leave.
+She is an Impact Leader for Politico’s Women Rule Exchange.

 McCloskey has served as the domestic policy director on multiple presidential campaigns.
 Most recently, McCloskey was policy director for Howard Schultz’ 2020 exploratory presidential bid as an independent.
 Previously, she served as policy director for Governor Rick Perry's 2016 presidential campaign and an economic advisor to Governor Jeb Bush’s 2016 presidential campaign.
 She was the Program Director of Economic Policy at the American Enterprise Institute (AEI) in Washington DC; the Director of Research at the Financial Services Roundtable; a staffer for U.S. Senator Richard Shelby (R-AL), and; a policy associate with the Charles G. Koch Charitable Foundation and the Mercatus Center at George Mason University.